High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Conclusion

-In summary, we have demonstrated that oxygen-ion implantation offers an effective and controllable approach to generating modified divacancy color centers in 4H-SiC.
+In summary, we have demonstrated that oxygen-ion implantation offers an effective and controllable approach to generating {oxygen-related} modified divacancy color centers in 4H-SiC.
 Four distinct spin-active centers—PL5, PL6, PL7$'$, and PL8$'$—were successfully created and systematically characterized in terms of their optical and spin properties, including zero-phonon lines (ZPLs), zero-field splittings (ZFSs), magnetic-field dependence, and temperature-dependent behavior.
 Our results suggest that PL7$'$ likely corresponds to the previously reported PL7, and we have identified PL8$'$ as a new single-spin defect.
-The measured zero-phonon lines (ZPLs), zero-field splittings (ZFSs), and spin coherence times agree well with theoretical predictions for oxygen-related complexes~\cite{bai2025origin,kobayashi2023oxygen,iwamoto2024oxygen,zhao2025analyzing}, providing strong evidence that oxygen incorporation is crucial in stably generating these defects.
+The measured ZPLs, ZFSs, and spin coherence times agree well with theoretical predictions for oxygen-related complexes~\cite{kobayashi2023oxygen,iwamoto2024oxygen,bai2025origin}, supporting their assignment as oxygen-related defects.

-Direct verification of the oxygen-vacancy structure via hyperfine interactions with the oxygen nuclear spin (e.g., using the $^{17}$O isotope with $I=5/2$) remains challenging~\cite{pezzagna2024polymorphs}.
-In our experiments with samples implanted with 70\% $^{17}$O, no discernible differences were observed compared with $^{16}$O-implanted samples.
-This indicates that the four modified divacancies may not correspond to simple oxygen-vacancy complexes but instead involve more complex structures, or that oxygen plays a catalytic role in their formation—a possibility that warrants further investigation.
+{More importantly, the oxygen-vacancy structure of these defects is directly established through isotope-resolved hyperfine interactions with the $^{17}$O nuclear spin.
+In samples implanted with $^{17}$O ions, we successfully resolved the corresponding hyperfine splittings.
+Together with the excellent agreement between experiment and theory, these results provide direct microscopic evidence that the four oxygen-related modified divacancies studied here correspond to the four crystallographic configurations of O$_\text{C}$V$_\text{Si}$ centers.}

-The controllable generation of single modified divacancies in SiC holds significant potential for single-spin quantum sensing~\cite{li2025non}.
-In this work, shallow PL6 centers were successfully applied to near-surface magnetic-field sensing.
-Additionally, the production of high-concentration, high-quality ensembles and their demonstrated performance in magnetic sensing mark a substantial step toward practical solid-state quantum technology.
-The superior optical and spin properties of these defects make them promising candidates for room-temperature quantum sensing, scalable quantum networks, and spin-photon interfaces.
+The controllable generation of {single O$_\text{C}$V$_\text{Si}$ centers} in SiC holds significant potential for single-spin quantum application.
+In this work, shallow O$_\text{C}$V$_\text{Si}$($hh$)-PL6 centers were successfully applied to magnetic-field sensing~\cite{li2025non}.
+In addition, the realization of high-concentration, high-quality ensembles, together with their demonstrated coherent spin manipulation, represents an important step toward practical solid-state quantum technologies.
+The superior optical and spin properties of these defects make them promising candidates for room-temperature quantum metrology and scalable quantum networks.